systemsdk/docker-symfony-api/docs/development.md

 make ecs
 ```

-If you want to fix all possible issues in auto mode(some issues can be fixed only manually) just use next local shell command:
+If you want to fix all possible issues in auto mode(some issues can be fixed only manually), just use next local shell command:
 ```bash
 make ecs-fix
 ```